Pandas#

 • .dropna(subset=[“Wind Speed”])

-• Would only drop rows in the dataframe that are present within the Wind Speed column.
+• This would only drop rows in the dataframe that are present within the Wind Speed column.

 air_pollution_data_2023_complete_dataset = air_pollution_data_2023.dropna()